dleidert/bde-lock/README.md

 ## Uninstallation

-Go to the Windows Control Panel > Programs > Uninstall a program.
+Go to the Windows `Control Panel > Programs > Uninstall a program`.
 There you will find it as `Bitlocker Drive Locker - Explorer Context Menu Entry` (or its localized string).
 Select `Uninstall` and all created registry keys and folders will be removed.

 ## Source